Editor's note: This article was updated with financial assistance deadlines on Thursday, April 23, 2020.

-The Order also refers to "Non-Essential businesses," which are defined as businesses and establishments that are not included in the federal guidelines for critical infrastructure sectors that may remain open.
-The Governor’s Office of Legal Counsel (OLC) has issued interpretive guidance — Interpretive Guidance COVID19-04, Interpretive Guidance COVID19-05 and Interpretive Guidance COVID19-06 — setting forth a nonexhaustive list of businesses, organizations and facilities that are not required to close pursuant to the Order.
+The Order also refers to "non-essential businesses," which are defined as businesses and establishments that are not included in the federal guidelines for critical infrastructure sectors that may remain open.
+The OLC has issued interpretive guidance — Interpretive Guidance COVID19-04, Interpretive Guidance COVID19-05 and Interpretive Guidance COVID19-06 — setting forth a nonexhaustive list of businesses, organizations and facilities that are not required to close pursuant to the Order.
 Therefore, business owners should consult the federal guidelines and the OLC’s guidance.
-Although Non-Essential Businesses are required to remain closed to the general public, the Order permits staff and owners to continue to be onsite at Non-Essential Businesses to engage in “Minimal Operations,” such as facilitating remote working, maintaining essential property, and performing essential administrative functions, including picking up mail and processing payroll.
+Although non-essential businesses are required to remain closed to the public, the Order permits staff and owners to continue to be onsite at non-essential businesses to engage in “minimal operations,” such as facilitating remote working, maintaining essential property and performing essential administrative functions, including picking up mail and processing payroll.

 Under this stay-at-home order, staff and owners of businesses not subject to closure may travel to and from their homes and such businesses and to and from customers for purposes of delivering goods or performing services.

-As of April 5, 2020, Governor Hogan has authorized local health officials to order “Unsafe Facilities” to modify operations to comply with federal and state social distancing guidelines or to prohibit or limit the movement of individuals and/or vehicles into all or part of the Unsafe Facility, including, without limitation, by closing such facility.
-An “Unsafe Facility” is a business, organization, establishment, facility, or construction site in the health official’s political subdivision that the official determines is unable or unwilling to operate in a manner that does not pose an unreasonable risk of exacerbating the spread of COVID-19.
+As of April 5, 2020, Governor Hogan has authorized local health officials to order “unsafe facilities” to modify operations to comply with federal and state social distancing guidelines or to prohibit or limit the movement of individuals and/or vehicles into all or part of the unsafe facility, including, without limitation, by closing such facility.
+An "unsafe facility” is defined as a business, organization, establishment, facility or construction site in the health official’s political subdivision that the official determines is unable or unwilling to operate in a manner that does not pose an unreasonable risk of exacerbating the spread of COVID-19.